 People like this find it difficult to maintain good relationships over a long period of time.

-If you have abandonment issues you may often be obliged to act irrationally to get out of relationships.
+If you have abandonment issues, you may often be obliged to act irrationally to get out of relationships.
 For example, you may knowingly push away a partner so you won’t feel hurt if they leave.

-Having Difficulty in Feeling Intimate Emotionally
+Having Difficulty Feeling Intimate and Emotionally

-HOW TO DEAL AND OVERCOME ABANDONMENT ISSUES
+HOW TO DEAL WITH AND OVERCOME ABANDONMENT ISSUES

 They are a couple of techniques that help to overcome and deal with abandonment issues.
 The following are some of them;